With the Docentric Tracing framework you can trace:

 Tracing is by default disabled.
-You can turn it on by Trace category.
-Trace categories map more or less to above listed functionalities.
+You can turn it on by Trace category or Trace action.
+Trace categories and Trace actions map more or less to above listed functionalities.

 Tracing, when enabled for a particular Trace category, collects useful information whenever a supported Trace event occurs so you can review and analyze it later.